"The Corvair Authority"

 jig for the Tray weighs about 50 pounds, guaranteeing a very high degree of accuracy because the Tray cannot warp while under

 construction.
-It accepts either the stock oil pan or my own Deep Sump Aluminum Oil Pan, Part No. OP-1.
+It accepts either the stock oil pan or my own Deep Sump Aluminum Oil Pan, Part No. 2201.
 The Tray is clearanced to

 allow my Oil Pan to be removed without pulling the engine.
 The Tray weighs a mere 1 pound, 13.4 ounces, but has been incorporated

 into Motor Mounts that were tested to 9 positive Gs without yielding.
-(It didn't even come close to yielding.)
 Each tray is welded

 in our own shop.